-- Article 6 products don't have sustainability as a core objective, nor is sustainability a screening consideration during investment selection. - Article 8 ("light green") products also don't have sustainability as a core objective, but some investments are screened for sustainable characteristics and marketed accordingly. - Article 9 ("dark green") products have sustainability as a core objective, and all component investments are marketed as sustainable.
+- Article 6 products don't have sustainability as a core objective, nor is sustainability (as defined by the Green Taxonomy) a screening consideration during investment selection. - Article 8 ("light green") products also don't have sustainability as a core objective, but some investments are screened for sustainable characteristics and marketed accordingly. - Article 9 ("dark green") products have sustainability as a core objective, and all component investments are marketed as sustainable. - Once the Green Taxonomy is complete, "sustainable" can also mean taxonomy-aligned.

-Once the Taxonomy is complete, the definition of "sustainability" is likely to be increasingly linked to the Taxonomy.
 For now, products must just disclose how aligned they are with the taxonomy's finished sections.
 As we'll cover in the next section, each product's disclosure obligations correspond to its strongest ESG marketing claims.
 Article 9 products claim the most impact, and thus have the highest bar to clear.
 Article 6 products aren't considered green, and require no disclosures.